MortenAbra/PEPIdentification/README.md

 By entering a empty string input a "Illegal argument exception" is thrown.
 Proper exception handling needed to mitigate empty inputs.

 ### Future additions
-Format the PEP list by removing schema defining rows such as row 1, 3, 24, 44, 45 etc.
+Format the PEP list by removing schema misdefining rows such as row 1, 3, 24, 44, 45 etc.
 - This enables conversion to easier file types such as JSON and CSV for easier data extraction.